PBorocz/typst_infomap/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Trademark Notice

+Information Mapping® is a trademark of Information Mapping, Inc. This project implements formatting concepts and methodologies inspired by Information Mapping® principles for use with the Typst typesetting system.

+This project is not affiliated with, endorsed by, or sponsored by Information Mapping, Inc. The use of Information Mapping® concepts and terminology in this project does not imply any ownership, endorsement, or commercial relationship with Information Mapping, Inc.

+The trademark rights remain with their respective owners.

 ## Contributing

 Open a PR!

 ## Acknowledgments

-Based on Information Mapping methodology developed by Robert Horn.
+Based on "Information Mapping" methodology developed by Robert Horn.
 Designed for the Typst typesetting system.